 For every other subsequent in-text, only the first name is added, followed by et al and the year of publication.

 Global warming is affecting the environment on a large scale can be minimized by reducing our carbon footprint (Williams et al., 2015).

 By minimizing the use of plastic and non-biodegradable substances, the environmental hazards of carbon and global warming could be minimized to a large extent (Williams et al. 50).
-In case the authors are mentioned in the sentence, only page number will be mentioned at the end of the sentence.
+In case the authors are mentioned in the sentence, only page numbers will be mentioned at the end of the sentence.

 For Sources Without an Author

-Coming across a source without any author is probably the most frustrating thing for a student but it is common when you are working with digital images, movies and videos, dictionaries and encyclopedias and online web pages where authors are not mentioned.
+Coming across a source without any author is probably the most frustrating thing for a student, but it is common when you are working with digital images, movies and videos, dictionaries and encyclopedias, and online web pages where authors are not mentioned.